-10.14 sinfo_utl_cube_combine
+10.13 sinfo_utl_cube_combine

-One needs to provide in an input ASCII file the cube file names and their tags; then one need to set the input parameter name_i to the filename of another ASCII file specifying the corresponding x and y offsets.
-The default recipe output filename for the cube product is out_cube.fits and the one for its corresponding mask is out_maskcube.fits For example if the following list indicates the input cubes (we also provide the values of the corresponding offsets)
+The user needs to provide in an input ASCII file the cube file names and their tags; then to set the recipe input parameter name_i to the filename of another ASCII file specifying the corresponding x and y offsets.
+The default recipe output filename for the cube product is out_cube.fits and can be set by the parameter name_o.
+The name of the corresponding mask is by default out_maskcube.fits For example if the following list indicates the input cubes (for clarity we indicate also the values of the corresponding offsets, which do not need to appear in the input set of frame)

-OBS_OBJ1.fits OBS_OBJ 0.0 0.0
+'''

-OBS_OBJ2.fits OBS_OBJ 1.0 -1.
-0
+OBS_OBJ1.fits OBS_OBJ 0.0 0.0 OBS_OBJ2.fits OBS_OBJ 1.0 -1.0 OBS_OBJ3.fits OBS_OBJ 2.0 -2.0

-OBS_OBJ3.fits OBS_OBJ 2.0 -2.
-0
+'''

-One need to set name_i to the filename of a file containing the following content:
+One need to set the recipe parameter name_i to the filename of a file with the following content: